Highland Lakes Amateur Radio Club Web Site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 ARES session convenes immediately before the regular meeting, at 1800, EXCEPT when there is a potluck supper meeting.

 Location: Marble Falls EMS station.
 609 Industrial Boulevard, Marble Falls, TX MAP

 Special meeting notes

-We meet on the repeater (146.66 / tone 88.5) each Sunday night at 2030 hours local.
+We meet on the repeater (147.020 / tone 88.5) each Sunday night at 2030 hours local.
 It normally runs 15-20 minutes including a training topic, local ham news and ARES information.
 The digital net follows immediately thereafter in 145.550 FM, Mode PSK63 (more below).

 The digital net immediately follows the voice net.
 Frequency 145.550 FM, mode psk63.
 We exercise the use of FLdigi during that time, and soon will be exercising RMS Express Peer-to-peer there.

 Monday mornings will find many area hams (club members and otherwise) at the El Charro Mexican Food Restaurant in Burnet, TX (block South of the traffic light at the 7-11).
 We meet for breakfast and arrive around 7:30-8:00am.
 All are welcome and the conversations at the table are guaranteed to be interesting.
 Tall tales are allowed.
 Even the truth is accepted (grudgingly).
 The group recently migrated from the Highlander but that’s a tale of its own.

 Added a page on RMS Express via sound card

 Enables both VHF packet and HF Winmor using a SignaLink (no TNC required) (here)

 New on the website: videos covering all aspects of installing, configuring and using the NBEMS/FLdigi programs.